 This policy is known as “freshman forgiveness” or “academic forgiveness” at some institutions.
 No assumptions based on experiences at other institutions should be made about the grade substitution policy at Georgia Tech.
 Students requesting grade substitutions must follow all steps outlined below.

-- The first attempt of the course and its final grade will continue to appear on the student's transcript, with a notation that the course was repeated and that the original grade is not included in calculation of the academic average.
+- The original course and grade will continue to appear on the student's transcript, with a notation that the course was repeated and that the original grade is not included in calculation of the academic average.
 Credit for the course will be counted only once.

 - If the revised academic average results in a change in academic standing for any term, then the revised standing will be reflected on the student's transcript.
 If standing is changed from "Dismissal" to a higher standing, it will be recorded as "standing from Dismissal" and the dismissal will continue to be counted with respect to regulations and policies related to Withdrawal and Readmission.